GiulioRomualdi/scs-eigen/README.md

 ## Dependencies
 The project depends only on [`scs`](https://github.com/cvxgrp/scs) and [Eigen3](http://eigen.tuxfamily.org/index.php?title=Main_Page).
 Please install `scs` using the `cmake-build` system provide in [this repository](https://github.com/dic-iit/scs-cmake-buildsystem).

+## Documentation

+The documentation is available online at the accompanying [website](https://giulioromualdi.github.io/scs-eigen/).

 ## Usage
 1. Clone the repository